-Holdings currently holds, through its ownership of all of the outstanding shares of our Class B common stock, approximately 75.5% of the combined voting power of the outstanding shares of common stock.
+Holdings currently holds, through its ownership of all of the outstanding shares of our Class B common stock, approximately 74.6% of the combined voting power of the outstanding shares of common stock.
 While our Class B common stock is owned by Holdings, Mr. Thomas Peterffy, through his indirect ownership of the voting membership interests in Holdings, is able to exercise control over all matters requiring the approval of our stockholders, including the election of our directors and the approval of significant corporate transactions.

-The following table sets forth the beneficial ownership of common stock as of March 2, 2023 by each of our directors and executive officers, by all our directors and executive officers as a group, and of each beneficial owner, who is not our director or officer, of more than 5% of common stock as of December 31, 2022.
+The following table sets forth the beneficial ownership of common stock as of March 1, 2024, by each of our directors and named executive officers, by all our directors and named executive officers as a group, and of each beneficial owner, who is not our director or officer, of more than 5% of common stock as of December 31, 2023.

 The amounts and percentages of common stock beneficially owned are reported on the basis of regulations of the SEC governing the determination of beneficial ownership of securities.
 Under the rules of the SEC, a person is deemed to be a beneficial owner of a security if that person has or shares voting power, which includes the power to vote or to direct the voting of such security, or investment power, which includes the power to dispose of or to direct the disposition of such security and if that person has the right to acquire such security within 60 days of the filing of this Proxy Statement.
 Unless otherwise indicated below, each beneficial owner named in the table below has sole voting and sole investment power with respect to all shares beneficially owned.
-Because the Holdings membership interests are not directly exchangeable into shares of common stock, none of our executive officers and directors may be deemed to own shares of Class B common stock.
+Because none of our named executive officers or directors have the ability to vote shares of our common stock or have the right to receive shares of our common stock within 60 days of March 1, 2024, none of our named executive officers or directors may be deemed to beneficially own shares of our common stock except as set forth below.
 Mr. Thomas Peterffy may be deemed to own all of the shares of Class B common stock.
+The following table is based on 107,099,520 shares of common stock and 100 shares of Class B common stock outstanding as of March 1, 2024: